askalione/documentor/src/Documentor/Pages/02.Content-management/docs.md

 ## File system

-Also u can manage pages content and pages structure by file system.
+Also you can manage pages content and pages structure by file system.
 Just create folders structure with two files inside:

 * `docs.md` - Page content (Markdown).
 * `metadata.json` - Page metadata.
 (Title and Description).